cox-labs/perseuspy/README.rst

 Licensing and Contributions
 ---------------------------
 `perseuspy` is licensed under the MIT lisence.
 Contributions are welcome!
+If you are interested in contributing to code or documentation, please read `CONTRIBUTING.rst <CONTRIBUTING.rst>`_.